 Gout is a disease caused by the faulty metabolism of purine in the body.
 It is a common type of arthritis, in which tiny crystals are formed in and around joints.
 Its clinical features include arthritis which usually attacks repeatedly, deformed joints, and the formation of uric acid stones or gouty stones.

 The disease is rare in people under the age of 30.
 Men are more likely to develop gout than women because their uric acid levels rise during puberty. about 95 percent of sufferers are men.
-It is believed that inheriting it is the most common reason for gout to occur.
+It is believed that genetic predisposition is the most common reason for gout to occur.
 Gout is relative to the high level of uric acid in the blood which is the result of excessive formation or the decrease of excretion by chronic kidney, blood or cardiovascular diseases.
 Eating too much food with high levels of purine and drinking too much beer or spirits may precipitate individual attacks.
 Certain medications, such as some types of diuretics, aspirin and niacin can also cause gout.

 In treating gout one must control their diet to prevent becoming overweight.
 Do not take too much food with high levels of purine, such as animal’s internal organs, fish roe and sardines.
 Alcohol consumption must also be avoided; catching colds, fatigue, nervousness and damaging the joints should also be avoided.
 Drink plenty of water to make sure that the daily urine exceeds 2000mL.
 This will help with the excretion of uric acid.
 During the acute attack of arthritis, you should have more rest.

 Some middle-aged or elderly people often feel pain in their shoulders and cannot raise their arms, even though they have never had any major injury.
-What’s more, the symptom may become worse and the pain can radiate to the neck, forearms and hands.
+The symptom may become worse and the pain can radiate to the neck, forearms and hands.
 In more serious cases, great pain will be felt even when touched gently, and the pain may cause the sufferer to become awoken.
 Their shoulder movements are clearly limited, being unable to put on their shirt, fasten their belt or comb their hair.
 This is known as frozen shoulder and is also known as adhesive capsulitis or shoulder contracture.

-Frozen shoulder is a chronic inflammation of the soft tissues of the muscle, tendon, bursa and articular capsule, causing adhesion of the joints and limitation of the shoulder movements.
+Frozen shoulder is a chronic inflammation of the soft tissues of the muscle, tendon, bursa and articular capsule, causing adhesion of the joints and limitation of shoulder movements.
 X-ray examinations may show a sign of calcification in the shoulders.
 The frozen shoulders may be related to degeneration of tissues of the elderly.
 They can also be caused by catching a cold, repetitive strain injuries, or lack of movement.

-Colloquially referred to as tennis elbow because tennis players often suffer from the complaint, external humeral epicondylitis (or radio-humeral epicondylitis) is an ailment often found in housewives, bricklayers, carpenters, and others who have repeated elbow movements.
+Colloquially referred to as tennis elbow because tennis players often suffer from the complaint, external humeral epicondylitis (or radio-humeral epicondylitis) is an ailment often affecting housewives, bricklayers, carpenters, and others who have repeated elbow movements.
 Owing to the strain over a long period of time, tendons and soft tissues surrounding the elbow joints can become inflamed or torn.
 Because of the friction, the periosteum can also be damaged, resulting in periostitis.

 One of the main symptoms of the complaint includes pain in the outer elbow joint, which will radiate toward the outer forearm, resulting in a powerless grip.
 When using a screwdriver or drying with a towel, local pain will be intensified.
 There will be some swelling in the affected area.
 Pain will increase when it is pressed.
 To see whether you are suffering from tennis elbow, you can carry out a test by rotating your arm and bending your wrist.
 The whole process is to straighten you elbow joint, bend your wrist and then rotate the arm clockwise, if the pain in your elbow increases, that means you may have tennis elbow.